Machine Learning for Flow Cytometry#

 k.default_view(yfacet = "Dox").plot(ex2)

 Note how the centroids are marked with blue stars.
-The locations of the centroids are also saved as a new statistic:
+The locations of the centroids and the proportion of events in each cluster are also saved as a new statistic:

 ex = flow.ImportOp(tubes = [flow.Tube(file = 'data/ecoli.fcs')]).apply()